Privacy Policy

 Operating system and its interface

 (2) In addition to the aforementioned data, cookies are stored on your computer when you use our website.
-Cookies are small text files that are stored on your hard drive assigned to the browser you are using and through which the body that sets the cookie (in this case by us) receives certain information.
+Cookies are small text files that are stored on your hard drive and associated with the browser you are using, through which the entity that sets the cookie (in this case, us) receives certain information.
 Cookies cannot execute programs or transfer viruses to your computer.
 They serve to make the Internet offer as a whole more user-friendly and effective.

 (3) Use of cookies

 You can configure your browser settings according to your preferences and, for example, refuse to accept third-party cookies or all cookies.
-Please note that you may not be able to use all functions of this website.
+Please note that you may not be able to use all the features of this website.

-• 4 Further functions and offers of our website
+• 4 Other functions and offers on our website

 (1) In addition to the purely informational use of our website, we offer various services that you can use if you are interested.
-For this purpose, you will usually have to provide further personal data, which we use to provide the respective service and for which the aforementioned data processing principles apply.
+For this purpose, you will usually have to provide additional personal data that we use to provide the respective service and to which the aforementioned data processing principles apply.

 (2) In some cases, we use external service providers to process your data.
-These have been carefully selected and commissioned by us, are bound by our instructions and are regularly monitored.
+They have been carefully selected and commissioned by us, are bound by our instructions and are regularly inspected.

-(3) Furthermore, we may pass on your personal data to third parties if we offer participation in promotions, competitions, conclusion of contracts or similar services together with partners.
-You will receive more information about this when you provide your personal data or in the description of the offer below.
+(3) In addition, we may pass on your personal data to third parties if we offer participation in promotions, competitions, contract conclusions or similar services together with partners.
+You can get more information about this when you provide your personal data or in the description of the offer below.

 • 5 Objection or revocation against the processing of your data

-(1) If you have given your consent to the processing of your data, you may revoke this consent at any time.
-Such revocation affects the permissibility of processing your personal data after you have expressed it to us.
+(1) If you have consented to the processing of your data, you may revoke this consent at any time.
+Such revocation will affect the permissibility of processing your personal data after you have expressed it to us.

-(2) Insofar as we base the processing of your personal data on the balance of interests, you may object to the processing.
-This is the case if the processing is not necessary, in particular, for the performance of a contract with you, which is shown by us in each case in the following description of the functions.
-When exercising such an objection, we ask you to explain the reasons why we should not process your personal data as we have done.
-In the event of your justified objection, we will review the situation and either discontinue or adjust the data processing or show you our compelling reasons worthy of protection on the basis of which we will continue the processing.
+(2) Insofar as we base the processing of your personal data on a balancing of interests, you may object to the processing.
+This is the case if the processing is not necessary, in particular, for the performance of a contract with you, which is shown by us in each case in the following functional description.
+If you file such an objection, we will ask you to explain the reasons why we should not process your personal data as we have done.
+In the event of your legitimate objection, we will review the situation and either stop or adapt the data processing or provide you with our compelling legitimate grounds on the basis of which we will continue the processing.

 (3) Of course, you can object to the processing of your personal data for purposes of advertising and data analysis at any time.
-You can inform us of your objection to advertising in writing using the following contact data: info@orchesterderkulturen.de or the address given in the imprint.
+You can notify us of your objection to advertising in writing using the following contact details: info@orchesterderkulturen.de or the address given in the imprint.

 Webshop